 But if you are looking for a wilder walk I recommend visiting Houghton Meadows.

 Head North to the village of Houghton, in between Huntingdon and St Ives, and you will find Houghton Mill.
-As well as the mill itself, this National Trust destination offers a number of walks around Houghton Meadows, which are in fact a mix of ancient hay meadows and pasture land beside the River Ouse.
+Besides the mill itself, this National Trust destination offers several walks around Houghton Meadows, which are in fact a mix of ancient hay meadows and pasture land beside the River Ouse.
 Depending on your route you may need to cross some foot bridges.
 The walk offers some lovely views across to the village of Hemingford Grey and St James' Church.

 The meadows in this area are alive with butterflies, dragonflies and damselflies.
 On the other side of the river is a field that often contains a herd of Alpaca, which are fun to watch.
-Keep in mind that once the hay is cut in July, dogs are not allowed on the Nature Reserve.
+Keep in mind that once the hay is cut in July, they do not allow dogs on the Nature Reserve.

-Enjoyed your virtual tour covering some of the nature in Cambridgeshire and discovering where you can go to see it?
+Enjoyed your virtual tour covering nature in Cambridgeshire and discovering where you can go to see it?
 Don't forget to get out there when you can, to experience the varied habitats and wildlife on offer in this county.